excisionhd/CS5990_Face_Recognition_Assignment/README.md

 Please install dependencies using `pip install -r requirements.txt`.

+## Optional:
+I added these if you wanted to use face recognition on your own video or test it on your own webcam:
 FR_Webcam = Run facial recognition in real-time using OpenCV webcam.
 FR_Video = Convert your own video and run facial recognition on it.